 Millions of sunflowers were also planted in the wake of the Fukushima nuclear power plant disaster to assist in radiation absorption.

 Sunflowers are a great way to get renewable protein out of your garden.
 They make for great decorative plants too- so you can grow them in a variety of places without drawing as much attention as a full garden would.
 Sunflower seeds taste great, are easy to germinate and grow, and are slam packed with protein.

-Sunflower seeds are definitely a power prepping food, and are worth picking up and giving a shot.
-They are inexpensive and could pay great dividends by livening up both your short and long term food storage.
+Sunflower seeds are definitely a powerful prepping food and are worth picking up and giving a shot.
+They are inexpensive and could pay great dividends by livening up both your short and long-term food storage.

 - Practical guides and tips

 - < 0.4% of people unsubscribe